EdWithSomeSense/cse15l-lab-reports/Week2LabReport.md

     public String handleRequest(URI url) {
         String holder = "";
-        if (url.getPath().equals("/")) {
+        //used to check if the end of the url path is equivalent to something if (url.getPath().equals("/")) {
+            // saves it all in holder
             for(int i = 0; i < store.size(); i++){
                 holder += store.get(i) + "\n";
             }